 Living here in Alaska is glorifying but can be very highly priced.
 More often it’s not logical to eat outside the house in a good restaurant considering our budgets.
 With controlled expenses living here in Alaska with ten dollars a day or four hundred Philippines pesos a day is impossible.

 The prices here compared to California are around eighty percent higher.
 That is the downside living here in Alaska in comparison with living in California or the Philippines but the positive side is that there are more opportunities here and the benefits that residents have by government support is pleasurable.

-For the long term plans, I will stay here just to save money but will move to places where the cost of living is much lower where I can set up my dreams.
-Thinking as a family man, a dad, I would consider moving to another state for my children to where they can live happily and have the best opportunities with their studies.
+For the long-term plans, I will stay here just to save money but will move to places where the cost of living is much lower where I can set up my dreams.
+Thinking as a family man, a dad, I would consider moving to another state for my children to where they can live happily and have the best opportunities for their studies.